n0npax/n0npax.github.io/archirecture/day0/1st-discussion.md

 # Before making any big decisions let's consider given topics:

 Let's check and mark every single point here.
 Some characteristics may not apply, as stateless application may not need to backup any data.
 In this case answer can be `N/A`.
+Some of features are critical, once other are not, but all of them should be considered and kept as part of design.

 | characteristic | comments | answer|
 |---|---|---|